aimacode/aima-glossary/glossary.md

 ## deformable template
 ## degree of belief
 ## degree of freedom

+It is a statistics term which represents the number of variables that you are allowed to change for analysis, without any constraint violation.

 ## delete list
 ## deliberative layer
 ## demonic nondeterminism